EHRI/manuals/README.md

 # EHRI/manuals
 ***Manuals on EHRI components and applications***

-A full-blown project/repository in the EHRI- organisation on github will have sufficient documentation on-line as [GitHub Pages](https://pages.github.com/) or [Read the Docs](https://readthedocs.org/) and this documentation should be easily reachable from the
+A full-blown project/repository in the EHRI-organisation on github will have sufficient documentation on-line as [GitHub Pages](https://pages.github.com/) or [Read the Docs](https://readthedocs.org/) and this documentation should be easily reachable from the